go-pingu/stylowe-ogrody/README.md

 # stylowe-ogrody
-First commercial project based on Bootstrap 4
+First commercial project based on Bootstrap 4.
+This code will be re-written, improved and made lighter shortly.